Snowflake-Labs/terraform-provider-snowflake/docs/technical-documentation/restoring_lost_data.md

 If you've ever accidentally deleted important data either by using Terraform or by hand, there's still hope to recover the data.
 By using the Snowflake's Time-Travel feature, you can restore lost data and undo those accidental deletions.

+> Note: Currently, the recovery process is predominantly manual, relying on SQL commands and the Terraform CLI.
+We made a strategic decision not to integrate it as a provider feature at this time, as demand for this functionality was not significant.
+Following the release of V1, we intend to reassess the topic of data recovery and UNDROP functionality to explore potential integration into the provider, evaluating its necessity and feasibility.

 You should be prepared beforehand by specifying how much of the historical data Snowflake should keep by setting the [DATA_RETENTION_TIME_IN_DAYS](https://docs.snowflake.com/en/sql-reference/parameters#data-retention-time-in-days) parameter.
 When using our provider, you can set this by using one of our parameter-setting resources (like [snowflake_account_parameter](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/account_parameter) or [snowflake_object_parameter](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/object_parameter)) or set it on the resource level (e.g. `data_retention_time_in_days` in [snowflake_database](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs/resources/database)).